Changelogs

 Order of entries

 The following is the list of changelog entry prefixes that we use within our readme.txt files.
 The order is where the priority of each should be when placing them within a changelog.
+(NOTE: The Changelogger tool currently orders the entries alphabetically by prefix, but this is planned to be updated to this order in the future).

 1. Version